About the Billing Process

 Uninsured

-If you are uninsured (self-pay), you will be sent an itemized bill requesting payment-in-full within 30 days of your discharge and subsequent monthly statements and/or letters indicating your new balance after payments or adjustments.
+If you are uninsured (self-pay), you will be sent an itemized bill requesting payment in full within 30 days of your discharge and subsequent monthly statements and/or letters indicating your new balance after payments or adjustments.

 Insured